-- 1. A cumulative grade point average of at least a 3.3 on a 4.0 scale. - GRE scores.
+- 1. A cumulative grade point average of at least a 3.5 on a 4.0 scale. - GRE scores. - 3.
+TOEFL scores for international students for whom English is not the student's native language.

 Please refer to CSDCAS Centralized Application Service website (www.csdcas.org) for more details.